The Dam Busters (film): Release

+Around twenty survivors of the raid, attended a dinner on Saturday 14 May 1955 at the Criterion Restaurant.
+Five Canadian survivors, had flown into RAF Langar, in Nottinghamshire, on the morning of Friday 13 May.

 The Dambusters received a Royal world premiere at the Empire, Leicester Square on 16 May 1955, the twelfth anniversary of the raid.
 Princess Margaret attended along with Eve Gibson, Guy Gibson's widow and his father.
-Richard Todd, Barnes Wallis and the surviving members of 617 Squadron who had taken part in the mission were all guests of honour.
+Richard Todd, Barnes Wallis and his wife and the surviving members of 617 Squadron who had taken part in the mission were all guests of honour.
+Fifteen survivors attended the premiere, and eleven next of kin of those who did not return.
+Of the survivors attending, the only prisoner of war of the raid, 33 year old Australian Flt Lt Tony Burcher, rear gunner of AJ-M, the second to attack, could re-witness his aircraft being hit by a Bofors gun between the two towers; he broke his back, when it caught the aircraft tailplane, on exit.
+He lay in a culvert for five days, and was caught when crawling across a road.
+He said 'we dropped our mine, and suddenly we were on fire'.

 The premiere helped to raise money and awareness for various RAF charities.

-The film was not shown on British television until 30 May 1971.
+The film was first shown on British television on 30 May 1971.

 Reception

 Critical

 Reviews upon its release were positive.
 Variety described the film as having great attention to detail.

 Over time, the film's reputation has grown and is now regarded as a beloved classic of British cinema.
 The British Film Institute placed The Dam Busters as the 68th greatest British film.
 In 2004, the magazine Total Film named The Dam Busters the 43rd greatest British film of all time.
 In a 2015 review, The Guardian stated that The Dam Busters remains very well made and entertaining.
 The film holds a 100% rating with an average rating of 7.9/10 on Rotten Tomatoes, based on 11 reviews.
+David Parkinson of Empire gave the film three out of five, describing the film as "patriotic and spirit-lifting".
+A review commented, "It is testament to Anderson's authoritative, quiet guidance that the performances are largely realistic, and multi-dimensional."

-Richard Todd considered the film as one of his favourites of all those that he appeared in, and went on to appear at many Dambusters themed events.
+Richard Todd considered the film as one of his favourites of all those that he appeared in, and went on to appear at many Dambusters-themed events.